JanNeuendorf/SVC16/README.md

 ### Instruction pointer

 The instruction pointer represents an address in main memory.
 It starts as zero.
 Then, it is manipulated by the instructions.
-All operations performed on the instruction pointer are wrapping.

 ### Screen